 By Shahmahmood Miakhel

 Note: The contents of the article are of sole responsibility of the author.
-Afghan Diaspora Network will not be responsible for any inaccurate or incorrect statement in the article.
+Afghan Diaspora Network will not be responsible for any inaccurate or incorrect statement in the articles.